The Mary Tyler Moore Show: Kenwood Parkway house

 In 1995, Entertainment Weekly said that "TV's most famous bachelorette pad" was Mary's apartment.
 The fictitious address was 119 North Weatherly, but the exterior establishing shots were of a real house in Minneapolis at 2104 Kenwood Parkway.
 In the real house, an unfinished attic occupied the space behind the window recreated on the interior studio set of Mary's apartment.
+Minneapolis architect Edward Somerby Stebbins designed the 1892 residence for S. E. Davis.

 Once fans of the series discovered where exterior shots had been taken, the house became a popular tourist destination.
 According to Moore, the woman who lived in the house was "overwhelmed" by people showing up and "asking if Mary was around".
 To discourage crews from filming additional footage of the house, the owners placed an "Impeach Nixon" sign beneath the window where Mary supposedly lived.
 The house continued to attract multiple tour buses a day more than a decade after production ended.

 In January 2017, the house was marketed for a price of $1.7 million.